-DCSR and Title IX discuss sexual respect with campus-wide dialogues - The Denisonian
+DCSR and Title IX discusses sexual respect with campus-wide dialogues - The Denisonian

 Chruszcz hopes to involve Denison athletes and sexual respect chairs from Fraternity and Sorority Life (FSL) in future discussions.

 DCSR’s next meeting will talk about the sexual respect dialogues and different themes surrounding sexual respect.
-DCSR holds several general body meetings throughout the semester: Follow their Instagram (@dcsr_denison) to stay updated, or you can email [email protected] for more information.
+DCSR holds several general body meetings throughout the semester: Follow their Instagram (@dcsr_denison) to stay updated, or email [email protected] for more information.

 Leave a Reply